MicrosoftDocs/win32/desktop-src/UpdateOrchestrator/universalorchestrator-schedulework.md

 Allows clients to inform Universal Orchestrator that work is pending and provide a binary that will be called by Universal Orchestrator to perform the update work at a later time.

 The callback binary must be signed with a valid Microsoft certificate, and the caller must be invoking the ScheduleWork call from SYSTEM context.
+ScheduleWork also limits the folder to a couple of known system protected locations: SystemFolder and ProgamFilesCommon.

 ## Syntax